Bryanhalambeck/expense-analysis/README.md

 In addition to the two finalized outputs, I built and tested a range of company-wide supporting tools that reflect my full analytical process.

-These are housed in the `exploration.py` file and demonstrate how I approached the entire company, as originally scoped.
+These are housed in the `exploration.py` file and demonstrate how I approached the entire company.
 The scripts below show the breadth of my process and how I would scale this approach if completing the full audit:

 - 🚨 **Policy Violation Check**
   Scans all transactions across the company and flags any that exceed category-specific spending limits.